PhD in Pharmaceutical Sciences

-The graduate program leading to the Ph.D. degree in pharmaceutical sciences is designed for students seeking teaching and research careers in academic institutions, the pharmaceutical industry and other health-related agencies.
-An interdisciplinary approach prepares graduates to perform independent research, to encourage scholarly development and to acquire teaching skills.
-Areas of specialization include pharmacology, pharmaceutics, toxicology and medicinal chemistry.
+The graduate program leading to the Ph.D. degree in pharmaceutical sciences is designed for students seeking teaching and research careers in academic institutions, the pharmaceutical industry, and other health-related agencies.
+An interdisciplinary approach prepares graduates to perform independent research, encourage scholarly development, and acquire teaching skills.
+Areas of specialization include pharmacology, pharmaceutics, toxicology, and medicinal chemistry.

 The awarding of the Ph.D. or Pharm.D./Ph.D. degree is based on the successful completion of a sequence of courses selected to meet the needs of an individual student (program of study) and an original research project (doctoral research) directed by the student’s major professor.

-A minimum of 70 semester hours including 35 hours of approved graduate-level coursework for the Ph.D. degree (27 coursework hours for the dual Pharm.D./Ph.D. degree) and 35 hours of dissertation research is required for awarding the degree.
-Requirements for the degree, however, are not determined solely in terms of a fixed number of courses, credits and years of residence.
+A minimum of 62 semester hours including 27 hours of approved graduate-level coursework for the Ph.D. degree (27 coursework hours for the Combined Pharm.D./Ph.D. degree) and 35 hours of dissertation research is required for awarding the degree.
+Requirements for the degree, however, are not determined solely in terms of a fixed number of courses, credits, and years of residence.
 Graduate programs are highly individualized and are tailored to the characteristics and interests of the individual student.

 The program of study will be determined by the major professor in consultation with the student and the SAC.
 Courses in addition to those in the core will be selected to develop strengths in the area of interest and research of the student.
-These courses may be chosen from those offered by the College of Pharmacy faculty or completed at another university through cross registration via ARCHE.
-Any course deemed appropriate by the SAC may be included on the program of study.
-Non-pharmacy courses are most commonly selected from disciplines such as chemistry, engineering, mathematics, physiology, statistics or related areas.
-In some cases the SAC may determine that certain undergraduate pharmacy courses are essential components of the program of study.
+These courses may be chosen from those offered by the College of Pharmacy faculty or completed at another university through cross-registration via ARCHE.
+Any course deemed appropriate by the SAC may be included in the program of study.
+Non-pharmacy courses are most commonly selected from disciplines such as chemistry, engineering, mathematics, physiology, statistics, or related areas.
+In some cases, the SAC may determine that certain undergraduate pharmacy courses are essential components of the program of study.
 In such instances, the student must complete these courses for no graduate credit.

 A student may not register for more than 10 hours of graduate credit per semester.
 A student is classified as a full-time student for academic purposes when registered for six or more hours during a semester.